aolwyn/aolwyn/README.md

 - 📫 How to reach me: adambayley2@gmail.com
 - https://www.linkedin.com/in/adam-bayley-4b6611227
-- **I am currently working at Cooktop Safety for the Summer as a Lab Assistant and Developer**

 <!---
 aolwyn/aolwyn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.